Ford Performance Vehicles: History

 In October 2004, FPV released BA mkII-based models, introducing the Super Pursuit as a luxury coupe utility, powered by the Boss 290, and the FPV F6 Typhoon and Tornado, powered by the turbocharged 4.0-litre straight-six Barra 270T engine at 270 kW.

-The BA Falcon-based FPV models released in 2005, the power Boss 290 for the GT and Barra 270T engine for the F6 were unchanged.
-In October 2006, the BF MkII series the luxury Force 6 and Force 8 were introduced, based on the F6 and GT, retaining the same engines respectively, the leather interiors were optionally in red or black upholstery, with the models competing with the Holden Special Vehicles Senator.
+The BF Falcon-based FPV models released in 2005, the power Boss 290 for the GT and Barra 270T engine for the F6 were unchanged.
+In October 2006, the BF MkII series the luxury Force 6 and Force 8 were introduced, based on the F6 and GT, retaining the same engines respectively, the leather interiors were optionally in red or black upholstery, with the models competing with the HSV Senator.

 In 2008, FPV introduced the Ford Territory-based FPV F6X.
 The F6X included a Turbocharged Ford Barra engine at 270 kW, the F6X was discontinued in 2009.

 The FG Falcon-based FPV models released in 2008, with the Force 6 and 8 were replaced by the F6-E and GT-E respectively.
 The F6 was powered by a turbocharged Barra at 310 kW.
 The GT was powered by a Boss 290 at 315 kW.
 In 2009 the GS model was introduced with a Boss 302 at 302 kW, as a sedan and ute.
 A GT 5th anniversary edition was produced in 2009.

 In 2010 the Boss V8 was replaced by the supercharged 5.0-litre Miami V8, available in the GS at 315 kW and the GT at 335 kW.
 A GT Black edition was produced in 2011.
 The Pursuit was dropped in 2010.

 The power of the FG MkII-based FPV models remained unchanged for the December 2011.
-In 2012 the Pursuit model was brought back as a limited edition model.
+In 2012 the Pursuit model was brought back as a limited-edition model.

 The purchase from Prodrive also saw a factory backed V8 Supercar outfit in Ford Performance Racing.

 In August 2012, Ford Australia announced its purchase of FPV assets to continue the engineering, manufacturing and marketing of that performance brand in Australia.
 In preparation for Ford Australia's manufacturing shutdown, the FPV brand and its range were discontinued in 2014, after 12 years of production and marketing.